Skip to content

 my_histogram_sum 12345.67

-Any metric ending in _bucket is histogram data and will have corresponding _max, _min, _count, and sum metrics.
+Any metric ending with _bucket is histogram data, and it will always have corresponding metrics ending with _max, _min, _count, and _sum.

-This conversion allows OpenTelemetry-collected histogram data to seamlessly integrate into Prometheus and leverage its powerful query and visualization capabilities for analysis.
+This conversion enables seamless integration of OpenTelemetry-collected histogram data into Prometheus, leveraging Prometheus' powerful querying and visualization capabilities for analysis.

 • Tags